buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 + any elements with a border-radius uses the same radius; and
 + padding within elements is the same.

 **This level of attention to detail is what sets apart the masters from the amateurs.** It might seem overwrought, but the benefits of this approach can’t be stressed highly enough.
-We're striving for as close to perfection as we can achieve!
+We’re striving for as close to perfection as we can achieve!